 Electronics manufacturers operate in a challenging environment.
-It’s hard enough to keep up with the ever-accelerating rate of change in the industry.
+It’s hard enough to keep up with the ever-accelerating rate of the fourth industrial revolution.
 Now customers want increasingly specialized product variations in less time and of higher quality.

 Meeting this demand for increased product variation can seriously impact the bottom line.
-Such variability increases warranty cost that, in the US, currently averages 2.7 percent of electronics manufacturers’ revenue.
+Such variability increases warranty cost that, in the US, currently averages 2.7% of electronics manufacturers’ revenue.
 This means that for every $1 billion in revenue, a company spends $27 million to support its product warranties.

 A key part of the process it wanted to automate is server assembly quality assurance, which was being done manually by quality operators.
 This labor-intensive process is prone to error due to human eye fatigue and the inability of quality operators to catch critical defects.

 The company’s portfolio of server products is complex and highly customized.
 These characteristics made it difficult to find a machine vision system that could handle the product mix.

 To address these concerns, HPE is implementing Relimetrics Machine Vision Systems to automate end-of-line quality inspections at their server assembly lines.
 The Relimetrics Quality Audit Solution for Electronics (RELI-QA) is a proven Zero-Defect Manufacturing (ZDM) solution that uses machine learning to achieve a high level of flexibility and scalability for computer vision systems.
 The solution can be rapidly deployed, trained models from one line and data can be shared across lines, and existing camera hardware can be leveraged.

 With this innovative approach to ZDM, the following can be achieved: